shivaprasadmohanrao/dfcx_telephony_integration/README.md

 I am posting/uploading demo videos that i have recorded during my testing of this bot app.
 DFCX_TelephonyIntegration - Google Drive for 4k/HD videos
-(Please contact me at shivaprasad.mohanrao@gmail.com for access) Also please use the github link for low resolution videos:(sorry for the qulaity of videos) https://github.com/shivaprasadmohanrao/dfcx_telephony_integration/tree/main/src/main/resources/CoVoiceBot-DemoVideos
+(Please contact me at shivaprasad.mohanrao@gmail.com for access) Also please use the github link for low resolution videos:(sorry for the quality of videos) https://github.com/shivaprasadmohanrao/dfcx_telephony_integration/tree/main/src/main/resources/CoVoiceBot-DemoVideos